dmytrof/ArrayConvertible/README.md

 ### Example 2 (Exclude no needed properties):

-To exclude some properties from toArray result add const `ARRAY_NOT_CONVERTIBLE_PROPERTIES` to your class or redefine `getNotArrayConvertibleProperties` method in your class.
+To exclude some properties from toArray result add const `TO_ARRAY_NOT_CONVERTIBLE_PROPERTIES` to your class or redefine `getToArrayNotConvertibleProperties` method in your class.

     <?php

-    use Dmytrof\ArrayConvertible\ArrayConvertibleInterface;
+    use Dmytrof\ArrayConvertible\ToArrayConvertibleInterface;
-    use Dmytrof\ArrayConvertible\Traits\ArrayConvertibleTrait;
+    use Dmytrof\ArrayConvertible\Traits\ToArrayConvertibleTrait;

-    class SomeClass implements ArrayConvertibleInterface
+    class SomeClass implements ToArrayConvertibleInterface
     {
-        use ArrayConvertibleTrait;
+        use ToArrayConvertibleTrait;

-        private const ARRAY_NOT_CONVERTIBLE_PROPERTIES = ['notConvertibleProperty'];
+        private const TO_ARRAY_NOT_CONVERTIBLE_PROPERTIES = ['notConvertibleProperty'];

         public $foo = 1;
         protected $bar = 'bar';